ChristoforosPsychas/Memory-Game/README.md

 This Memory Game has a star rating system.
 After a specific number of moves that the player will make, the star rating will be reduced.
 A player can only achieve 3 star ratings.
 Three, which is the best.
 Two, which is a medium rating, and one which is the worst.

-### Dependecies and Resources
+### Dependencies and Resources

-This project does not use any dependecies (such as Bootstrap).
+This project does not use any dependencies (such as Bootstrap).

 ### Development